MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-online.md

 ## Data isolation and encryption

 Data belonging to a single tenant is stored in an isolated database and is never mixed with data from other tenants.
-This ensures complete isolation of data in day-to-day use as well as in backup-restore scenarios.
+This ensures complete isolation of data in day-to-day use and in backup/restore scenarios.
-Furthermore, Business Central Online uses encryption to help protect tenant data:
+Furthermore, Business Central Online uses encryption to help protect tenant data in the following ways:

-- Data is encrypted at-rest by using Transparent Data Encryption (TDE) and backup encryption.
+- Data at rest is encrypted by using Transparent Data Encryption (TDE) and backup encryption.
 - Data backups are always encrypted.
 - All network traffic inside the service is encrypted by using industry standard encryption protocols.

 ## Service integration

-We recommend that you use encrypted network protocols to connect to the PowerBI server and Business Central web services.
+We recommend that you use encrypted network protocols to connect to the Power BI server and Business Central web services.
 For more information, see the following articles:

 [Connect to Business Central with Power BI](/power-bi/service-connect-to-microsoft-dynamics-nav)